QuotaClub

 3. Achievement signal: have you hit a target before?

-Examples that count: top-quartile customer satisfaction scores in hospitality, exceeding sales targets in retail, top-rated property manager portfolio, top-third recruitment placements, top-25% student outcomes in teaching, top-decile fundraising for a charity, fastest-growing rep on a team.
-The exact metric doesn’t matter; the existence of one does.
+Possible examples include top-quartile customer satisfaction scores in hospitality, exceeding sales targets in retail, top-rated property manager portfolio, top-third recruitment placements, top-25% student outcomes in teaching, top-decile fundraising for a charity or fastest-growing rep on a team.
+Choose the metric most relevant to the vacancy and be ready to explain how it was measured.

 How to compete without a degree